 In this ESR method, the doctor draws your blood into a special tube, “Westergren-Katz tube,” till the level of blood reaches 200 millimeters.
-The tube is kept in a vertical position and placed at room temperature for one hour.
+The tube is kept vertically and placed at room temperature for one hour.
 The method measures the distance between the top of the sedimentation of red blood cells and the top of the blood mixture.

-The Wintrobe method is similar to the Westergren method, with an exception that here a thin tube of 100 mm length is used.
+The Wintrobe method is similar to the Westergren method, except a thin tube of 100 mm length is used here.
 When compared to the former method, it is comparatively less sensitive.
-(4)

 Causes Of High ESR in Blood Test Results

-High ESR results are caused due to acute inflammation that results from an injury or infection, an autoimmune disorder, or prolonged exposure to pollutants, and irritants, that include industrial chemicals or polluted air.
+High ESR results are caused due to acute inflammation that results from an injury or infection, an autoimmune disorder, prolonged exposure to pollutants, and irritants, including industrial chemicals or polluted air.

-A few other causes for high ESR value are:
+A few other causes for high ESR symptoms are: